nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot5](../assets/images/steel_mountain/screenshot5.png)

-We see that the file server running is the **Rejetto HTTP File Server**.
+Clicking on 'HttpFileServer 2.3' under 'Server Information' on the left tells us that the file server running is the **Rejetto HTTP File Server**.

 ---

 ### [ What is the CVE number to exploit this file server? ]

 From the webpage, we also see that the version of Rejetto being used is **2.3**.
-Doing a basic google search for this version, we can find the following [exploit](https://www.exploit-db.com/exploits/39161) on exploitdb:
+Doing a Google search for exploits that exist for this version or Rejetto, we can find the following [exploit](https://www.exploit-db.com/exploits/39161) on ExploitDB:

 ![screenshot6](../assets/images/steel_mountain/screenshot6.png)